potomak/legion/README.md

 - Maybe don't even use the routing mechanism to handle user requests destined for the local peer.

+- When handling `ForwardRequest` messages, make sure to re-forward in case someone forwarded the request to the wrong node.

 #### Missing Functionality

 - Recovery Startup Mode